Social Security Disability Related Terms

 Retirement, Survivors Disability Insurance

-The federal program that provides benefits to individuals who are either retired, eligible dependents of deceased workers, or disabled workers.
+The federal program provides benefits to individuals who are either retired, eligible dependents of deceased workers, or disabled workers.

 Social Security Disability Insurance (SSDI)